fpgaprince/rtd/docs/source/hdl.rst

 entity
 #########################
-this is how we abstract digital components and modules
+this is how we abstract digital components and modules. this is how you encapsulate functionality, or create black box.

 .. code-block:: vhdl
   :linenos: